The nimbl Prepaid Mastercard® Card Agreement

 7.9 A Card cannot be used for travel at any London underground barriers but can be used to purchase and top up an Oyster travel card at any London underground station.

-8.1 You can load your Account via a UK issued debit card this must be made from an account registered in your name and at your address that we hold.
+8.1 You can load your Account via a UK issued debit card (fees apply, see paragraph 16) but it must be made from accounts registered in your name and at your address that we hold.

 8.2 Loads are usually applied immediately following a successful authorisation of a transaction from your debit card.
 In some circumstances a delay may occur before a load is applied to your Account.